Polynomial processes and their applications to mathematical Finance: Abstract

 \section{Abstract}

-We introduce a class of Markov stochastic processes called $m$-polynomial, for which the calculation of (mixed) moments up to order $m$ only requires the computation of matrix exponentials.
-This class contains affine processes, Feller processes with quadratic squared diffusion coefficient, as well as L\'evy-driven SDEs with affine vector fields.
-Thus, many popular models such as the classical Black-Scholes, exponential L\'evy or affine models are covered by this setting.
-The applications range from statistical GMM estimation to option pricing.
-For instance, the efficient and easy computation of moments can successfully be used for variance reduction techniques in Monte Carlo simulations.
+We introduce a class of Markov processes, called $m$-polynomial, for which the calculation of (mixed) moments up to order $m$ only requires the computation of matrix exponentials.
+This class contains affine processes, processes with quadratic diffusion coefficients, as well as L\'evy-driven SDEs with affine vector fields.
+Thus, many popular models such as exponential L\'evy models or affine models are covered by this setting.
+The applications range from statistical GMM estimation procedures to new techniques for option pricing and hedging.
+For instance, the efficient and easy computation of moments can be used for variance reduction techniques in Monte Carlo methods.